 Neutering in Males and Spaying in Females.

 I would continue by saying that there are many different vets with as many different experiences and opinions.
 I try to express my personal experiences as well as current research.
 No research is perfect, and no experience is absolute.
-Some vets and books are saying that now there is a higher chance of joint issues and bone cancer if dog is neutered before dog reaches full maturity, but none can offer definitive proof of this and most believe its due to spayed/neutered dogs living longer and reaching the age where cancer becomes more of a possibility.
+Some vets and books are saying that now there is a higher chance of joint issues and bone cancer if dog is neutered before dog reaches full maturity, but none can offer definitive proof of this and most believe it's due to spayed/neutered dogs living longer and reaching the age where cancer becomes more of a possibility.

 See article here: https://blogs.scientificamerican.com/dog-spies/do-spayed-and-neutered-dogs-get-cancer-more-often/